 Some cosmetics, such as soap and lipstick, have been traditionally made using animal content such as tallow or cochineal beetles.
 Instead of using animal-derived ingredients, plant-based beauty and grooming products use blends of botanical ingredients to support and nourish the skin.

-Intrigued?
-Explore our plant-based product quick links.
+Explore our plant-based products now

 Is plant-based skin care vegan?